 While Kristie has used a wide range of our colors, her favorites are our Farmhouse White, which is a classic, or any of the other neutrals in the line.
 She truly believes that furniture should enhance and hold a space together.
 A dresser in a bedroom should be handsome but humble, all the way down to the hardware.

 She always imagines her pieces covered in dishes, picture frames, lamps, books and other trinkets of life, so she tries to make pieces that are subtle statements without adding to the clutter and chaos of the average home.

 The same is also true for her colorful pieces too.
 Outback Petticoat and Boxwood have been her favorites, especially on something like an entryway server welcoming guests as a bold surprise in a neutral setting.

 The finish she uses about 99% of the time is our Hemp Oil.

-She loves that it’s non-toxic and extremely easy to apply.
+She loves that it’s extremely easy to apply.
 The finish it creates is always extremely smooth and durable.

 Kristie sells her gorgeous hand-painted furniture in her booth at The Old Creamery Antiques in Innisfail, Alberta.